lcnetdev/bibframe-ontology/CONTRIBUTING.md

 implementation) but experimenting with something first establishes whether the solution worked and is worth keeping.

-LC, for example, uses what is commonly referred to as the bflc namespace for experimentation.
+LC, for example, uses what is commonly referred to as the "bflc" namespace for experimentation.
 It is where LC minted the Hub class while experimenting with it for more than a year before promoting it to the main ontology.
 LC has minted other properties and classes that it tests with, but which LC has not yet determined merit elevation.
 It is also where LC creates properties that are